Mahadevv01/e-com-3legant/README.md

 at any time.
 This is recommended before starting the frontend development server, and will be run automatically any time you run `dfx deploy`.

-If you are making frontend changes, you can start a development server with